-This documentation applies to Natural Development Server (product code NDV) under SMARTS on BS2000.
+This documentation applies to Natural Development Server (product code NDV) for Linux.

-Natural Development Server for BS2000 is released together with Natural for Mainframes.
-It has the same version number as Natural for Mainframes.
+Natural Development Server for Linux is released together with Natural for Linux.
+It has the same version number as Natural for Linux.

-For information on changes, enhancements or new features in this version of Natural Development Server, see the Release Notes in the corresponding Natural for Mainframes documentation.
+For information on changes, enhancements or new features in this version of Natural Development Server, see the Release Notes in the corresponding Natural for Linux documentation.

 |Introducing Natural Development Server||Describes purpose and functionality of Natural Development Server which is used in conjunction with NaturalONE or Natural for Windows (as a client) in a Natural Single Point of Development (SPoD) environment.|